Arthi-chaud/Meelo/docs/src/setup/settings.md

 All fields are **required**

 - `dataFolder`: This fields defines where the server will find the **libraries** **in the docker container**.
 Defining where your music is on the host machine will be done later.
 You can name it whatever you want.
 - `trackRegex`: Probably the most important setting for Meelo.
 This field takes an array of strings, each string being a Regular Expression string.
-The RegExp will be used to find the files to import, the path being **relative to the parent library, not the `dataFolder`**.
+The RegExp will be used to find the files to import (It will be matched against the **absolute path** of the file).
 As mentioned before, the path of the file can be used as a metadata source.
 Therefore, **the Regular Expression accepts groups to find metadata**:
   - `AlbumArtist`: The artist of the parent album.
     - Special Case: If it equals `Compilations`, related album will be considered as compilation albums (with no main artist, like soundtrack albums)
   - `Artist`: The artist of the track.
 If it is not present, it will use the `AlbumArtist` field.